Compassion

 The Threshold

-Your scar knows winter before the air does.
-A word falls – the wound tightens, a thread pulled taut beneath your skin, before your mind finds a name for what it heard.
-Pity stands on the ridge, tossing blankets down the slope – close enough to look kind; far enough to stay dry.
-But the scar knows the terrain – it pulls you toward the cold that made it.
+A word falls, and beneath the skin the scar tightens – an old thread drawn taut before the mind can name what it heard.
+Pity stands on the ridge and tosses blankets down the slope: near enough to look kind, far enough to stay dry.
+The old scar knows the terrain.
+It pulls you downhill, towards the cold that made it, before you have named the snow.
 Your boots break the crust.
 The wind sharpens.
 Ice gathers on your lashes.
 By the time you reach them, the cold is already yours.

 The Way

 You sink into the snow beside them.
-Your hands burn – they want to offer remedies, instructions carried down from the ridge – but every word would send you back up there.
-You stay until staying hurts less than leaving.
+Everything in you strains for the dry ridge above – for the relief of calling instructions down.
+Every word would climb the slope without them.
+You stay beyond the mercy of leaving.
 Their breath is shallow; yours slows to meet it.
-The cold enters you both the same way now – lungs, then ribs, then the slow ache behind the sternum.
-Between you, no more than a handspan of snow.
-It darkens with the warmth of two bodies that have stopped trying to be warm.
-Their eyes find yours.
-They ask for nothing.
+The cold takes you the same way it took them – lungs first, then ribs, then the slow ache behind the sternum.
+Between you, a handspan of snow darkens with the warmth of two bodies that have stopped trying to be warm.
+Their eyes find yours and ask for nothing.
 You stay until staying is no longer a decision.
-Your scar softens – not healed, not forgiven, but no longer the only cold thing between you.
+Your scar thaws – neither healed nor closed, but no longer the only cold thing between you.

 The Shadow

-The Steady knows cold.
-She descended once – all the way down, no ridge, no rope.
+The Steady descended once – all the way down, no ridge and no rope.
 The cold entered her lungs and never fully left.
-Now she kneels at the lip.
-She reads the blue in their skin like a surgeon – naming each stage, calling down the breathing that buys another hour.
-She is never wrong.
+Now she kneels on the ridge above the hollow – low enough to look humble, high enough to stay untouched.
+She reads the blue in their skin and calls instructions down the slope, keeping them alive another hour.
 One night a man lies below, past shivering.
 She talks him through – voice steady, each word a handhold.
 His colour returns.
-She lowers the rope.
-He climbs.
+She lowers the rope and he climbs.
 At the lip he sits beside her, shaking.
-She wraps him in wool and names what his body will do next – the tremor, the nausea, the hour of exhaustion.
-He looks at her hands, dry, her coat untouched.
+She wraps him in wool and names the body's coming betrayals: the nausea, the exhaustion.
+He looks at her hands.
+They are dry.
+Her coat has not even darkened.
 You know this cold, he says.
-Come down with me next time.
-Her knees shift.
-For one breath, her weight tips toward the edge.
-The old ice wakes in her lungs.
-She catches herself.
+Come down into it with me next time.
+Her knees shift towards the edge.
+The old ice wakes in her lungs and locks her upright.
 I'm more useful here, she decides.
 He walks away warm.
 He will tell people she saved his life.
 He will not be wrong.
-She kneels at the lip.
-From the ridge she can see everything – the descent, the snowline, the exact depth where cold becomes fatal.
-Everything except how the sky looks from below. ❖ The Tender arrives like a spring melt – too fast, too warm – drowning the hollow before his eyes have read the ice.
+Years later, he kneels on the ridge, his hands dry as hers.
+He calls down the very words that saved him – and the man looks up and hears the warmth arrive frozen. ❖ The Benevolent comes down like spring melt – too fast, too warm – flooding the hollow before he has read the ice.
 His hand finds their shoulder.
 For a breath it rests there – the weight almost enough.
 Then he speaks.
-Before they finish a sentence, he has finished it – brighter, fuller, already bending toward his own mouth.
-He holds their wound up to the glare, turning it in his palms.
+Before they finish a sentence, he has finished it for them – brighter, fuller, already bending towards his own mouth.
+He holds their wound up to the daylight, turning it in his palms.
 Already it changes shape.
-Already it takes the mould of his grip, forgetting theirs.
-They watch him carry their pain out the door, shaped now to fit his palms.
-What settles in its place is colder than what he took – the particular cold of someone who had one thing, and heard it told back as someone else's story.
+Already it takes the mould of his grip as it forgets theirs.
+They watch him carry their pain back up into the light, folded to fit his palms.
+What settles in its place is colder: the silence of someone who had one thing left and watched it become a story on another man's lips.

 The Cut